 The smoky, peaty, pungent quality of Islay whisky is unique, recognizable even to the untutored palate, and all nine of the island’s distilleries will happily take visitors on a guided tour, ending with the customary tipple.

 Find more information on Scottish whiskey history and culture in our guide to the whisky trail in Scotland.

-An exceptional archeological site on the Shetland isles taking in Bronze Age, Iron Age, Pictish, Viking and medieval remains.
+An exceptional archaeological site on the Shetland Isles taking in Bronze Age, Iron Age, Pictish, Viking and medieval remains.
 Of all the archaeological sites in Shetland, Jarlshof is the largest and most impressive.
 What makes Jarlshof so amazing is the fact that you can walk right into a house built 1600 years ago, which is still intact to above head height.